UK Ltd vs US LLC for Cross-Border Founders (2026)

 | Additional rate (above £125,140) | 39.35% |

-The effective tax rate on profits extracted as dividends through a UK Ltd ranges from approximately 26% (small profits, basic rate dividends) to approximately 54% (full rate Corporation Tax plus additional rate dividends).
-These rates are set by HMRC and gov.uk dividend tax guidance.
+All in, the effective rate on profits extracted as dividends runs from about 26% (small profits, basic rate) to about 54% (full Corporation Tax plus additional rate dividends).
+Rates per HMRC and gov.uk dividend guidance.

 US LLC taxation for UK residents — the HMRC classification trap

 A US single-member LLC is "disregarded" for US federal tax purposes under IRS regulations.
-This means the LLC itself pays no US federal income tax.
-Income passes through to the owner's personal tax return.
+The LLC pays no US federal income tax.
+Income passes through to the owner's personal return.

-HMRC does not automatically recognize the US "disregarded entity" classification.
-Under HMRC's guidance on foreign entity classification, HMRC looks at the entity's characteristics — limited liability, separate legal personality, ability to own assets — and classifies it independently.
-A US LLC with limited liability and separate legal personality is classified by HMRC in most cases as an opaque entity (i.e., a company, not a transparent/pass-through entity).
+Under HMRC's foreign entity classification guidance, HMRC looks at the entity's characteristics (limited liability, separate legal personality, ability to own assets) and classifies it independently.
+A US LLC with these features gets classified as an opaque entity in most cases.
+That means HMRC treats it as a company, not a pass-through.

 - The US treats the LLC as transparent.
-Income is not taxed at the entity level.
-It passes through to the UK-resident owner.
+Income passes through to the UK-resident owner untaxed at the entity level.

 - HMRC treats the LLC as opaque.
-HMRC expects the entity to pay its own tax, and any distributions to the owner are treated as dividends — taxed again at the owner's personal rate.
+It expects the entity to pay its own tax, and distributions to the owner get taxed again as dividends.

-- The UK-US tax treaty (Double Taxation Convention) provides relief mechanisms, but the mismatch between US and UK classification creates complexity that does not exist when a UK founder operates through a UK Ltd.
+- The UK-US tax treaty (Double Taxation Convention) offers relief mechanisms, but the classification mismatch creates friction that simply doesn't exist with a UK Ltd.

-The practical consequence: a UK-resident founder operating through a US LLC may face a situation where neither country gives full credit for tax paid to the other, because each country views the entity differently.
-The UK-US Double Taxation Convention addresses some of these situations, but the founder's specific circumstances — income type, treaty article applied, HMRC's classification of the particular LLC — determine the outcome.
+The practical result: neither country gives full credit for tax paid to the other, because each views the entity differently.
+The UK-US Double Taxation Convention addresses some situations, but the outcome depends on income type, which treaty article applies, and HMRC's classification of the specific LLC.

-A UK founder who forms a US LLC without understanding this classification issue may discover it at the first UK Self Assessment filing — or worse, at an HMRC enquiry.
+Most UK founders who form a US LLC without understanding this discover it at their first Self Assessment filing.
+Some discover it at an HMRC enquiry, which is worse.

 How does your structure score?